-Table 3 examines measureable aspects of the CM assessments that were child-friendly.
-The majority of CM assessments occurred within the recommended 24 - 72 hours, average was within 24 hours.
-After- hours assessments were more likely to be for SA ( $\chi^2 = 14.71$ , p < 0.001), with half the SA assessments being conducted after hours.
-This was mainly for forensic need, with 54 (78%) of 69 after hours SA assessments completed for a forensic purpose.
-Three (38%) of the eight PAN assessments conducted after hours were for forensic purposes.
-Over half of the children presenting for PAN assessments were unaccompanied by a carer or support person during the assessment, there was a significant difference compared to SA assessments ( $\chi^2 = 19.76$ , p<0.001).
+Table 3 examines measurable aspects of the CM assessments that were child-friendly.
+The majority of CM assessments occurred within the recommended 24-72 hours; average was within 24 hours.
+After-hours assessments were more likely to be for SA (χ^2 =14.71, P<0.001), with half the SA assessments being conducted after-hours.
+This was mainly for forensic need, with 54 (78%) of 69 after-hours SA assessments completed for a forensic purpose.
+Three of the eight (38%) PAN assessments conducted after-hours were for forensic purposes.
+Over half of the children presenting for PAN assessments were unaccompanied by a carer or support person during the assessment; there was a significant difference compared with SA assessments (χ^2 =19.76, P<0.001).